litejs/elements-lite/README.md

 ### Templates

-It is a template engine inspired by Haml and implemented with JavaScript for browser.
+It is a template engine inspired by Haml but uses CSS selectors like syntax for describing elements and attributes.

 #### Tags